prebid/prebid.github.io/prebid-mobile/targeting-params-android.md

 }
 ```

-## GDPR Support
+## GDPR Consent

-Prebid Mobile supports the IAB's GDPR recommendations, which can be found here.
+Prebid Mobile supports the [IAB GDPR recommendations](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/Mobile%20In-App%20Consent%20APIs%20v1.0%20Draft%20for%20Public%20Comment.md).
+For a general overview of Prebid Mobile support for GDPR, see [GDPR Support]({{site.github.url}}/prebid-mobile/gdpr.html)

-Two API's are provided to get the consent from the publisher & also the consent string.

-To enable publishers to provide the consent
+Enable (true) or disable (false) the ability to provide consent.
 ```
 TargetingParams.setSubjectToGDPR(context, true);
 ```
-To enable publishers to set the consent string
+Enable publishers to set the consent string.

 ```
 TargetingParams.setGDPRConsentString(context, "consent_string");
 ```

-Prebid mobile also checks if the values are present in the SharedPreferences keys specified by the IAB here

-if the values are set in these objects too they will be passed in the openRTB request object
+Prebid mobile also checks if the values are present in the [SharedPreferences](https://developer.android.com/training/data-storage/shared-preferences) keys specified by the IAB.
+If the values are also set in these objects they will be passed in the OpenRTB request object.

 ## Other

-For more information about the TargetingParams, please check the source code of in PBM android.
+For more information about the TargetingParams, please check the source code in [Coding Integration for Android]({{site.github.url}}/prebid-mobile/code-integration-android).

 </div>